Syncing 10,000 leads/mo? GET A DEMO

 how to run facebook ads for clients

-Treating Facebook ads as a test is a smart approach since there’s no guarantee you’ll get it right immediately.
-This testing phase is valuable because it helps clients figure out if they should invest more in Facebook ads or try other marketing channels that might work better for them.
+Treating Facebook ads as a test or trial campaign is a smart approach since there’s no guarantee you’ll get it right immediately.
+This testing phase is valuable because it helps clients figure out if they should invest more in Facebook ads or try other marketing channels that might suit them better.

 In this article, we’ll talk about how to start running Facebook ads for clients, along with tools and strategies you need to know beforehand.
 Speaking of testing, you can set up a streamlined data management system in order to avoid losing those hard-earned leads using automated data bridges.
 LeadsBridge lets you use these Facebook integrations for free to help you jumpstart your advertising.